juhoinkinen/Annif-wiki/Usage-with-Docker.md

 You can get the Annif docker image from the docker registry at https://quay.io/repository/natlibfi/annif with<sup id="a1">[1](#myfootnote1)</sup>:

-    docker pull quay.io/natlibfi/annif

-Then the bash shell can be started in a container with ready-to-use Annif with:
+"Installation" is very easy: The following command will download the Docker image for Annif from quay.io registry  (if the image does not yet exist locally) and start the Bash shell in a container:

     docker run -it quay.io/natlibfi/annif bash